Key features of the RaDVaC anti-SARS-CoV-2 vaccine

 - Extremely simple and inexpensive preparation with easily obtained materials.

 - Short-term safety.
 This type of vaccine has shown excellent safety in animal studies and human clinical trials.
-The RaDVaC vaccine has been used repeatedly over a few months, by over twenty self-experimenters, with the most extreme complication in some recipients of stuffy noses.
+The RaDVaC vaccine has been used repeatedly over several months, by over 100 self-experimenters, with the most extreme complication in some recipients of stuffy noses.

 Protocols for the simple and robust production of chitosan nanoparticle vaccines for intranasal delivery have been published for over two decades.
 Intranasal delivery of chitosan-based vaccines have shown mild side effects and high levels of efficacy of both mucosal and systemic immunity, when delivered in a prime-boost regimen (in both animal models and human trials).